-Critical and Stylistic Studies of a Single Author or Period: Read Less [-] PORTUG 298 Special Study for Graduate Students 3 - 8 Units Offered through: Spanish and Portuguese Terms offered: Fall 2018, Spring 2018, Fall 2017 Individual conferences on special programs of study or research in a restricted field not covered by available courses or seminars.
+Critical and Stylistic Studies of a Single Author or Period: Read Less [-] PORTUG 298 Special Study for Graduate Students 3 - 8 Units Offered through: Spanish and Portuguese Terms offered: Spring 2020, Fall 2019, Spring 2019 Individual conferences on special programs of study or research in a restricted field not covered by available courses or seminars.
 Special Study for Graduate Students: Read More [+] Rules & Requirements Prerequisites: Graduate standing Repeat rules: Course may be repeated for credit without restriction.
 Hours & Format Fall and/or spring: 15 weeks - 0 hours of independent study per week Summer: 8 weeks - 5.5-10 hours of independent study per week Additional Details Subject/Course Level: Portuguese/Graduate Grading: Letter grade.

-Special Study for Graduate Students: Read Less [-] PORTUG 299 Special Advanced Study 3 - 8 Units Offered through: Spanish and Portuguese Terms offered: Fall 2018, Spring 2018, Fall 2017 Special Advanced Study: Read More [+] Rules & Requirements Prerequisites: Restricted to students writing doctoral dissertations Repeat rules: Course may be repeated for credit without restriction.
-Hours & Format Fall and/or spring: 15 weeks - 0 hours of independent study per week Summer: 8 weeks - 5.5-10 hours of independent study per week Additional Details Subject/Course Level: Portuguese/Graduate Grading: The grading option will be decided by the instructor when the class is offered.
+Special Study for Graduate Students: Read Less [-] PORTUG 299 Special Advanced Study 1 - 8 Units Offered through: Spanish and Portuguese Terms offered: Spring 2020, Fall 2019, Spring 2019 Special Advanced Study: Read More [+] Rules & Requirements Prerequisites: Restricted to students writing doctoral dissertations Repeat rules: Course may be repeated for credit without restriction.
+Hours & Format Fall and/or spring: 15 weeks - 1-8 hours of independent study per week Summer: 8 weeks - 2-15 hours of independent study per week Additional Details Subject/Course Level: Portuguese/Graduate Grading: Offered for satisfactory/unsatisfactory grade only.
 Special Advanced Study: Read Less [-] PORTUG 375 Teaching Portuguese at Berkeley 3 Units Offered through: Spanish and Portuguese Terms offered: Fall 2015 This course provides participants with an understanding of the teaching methods used in Portuguese 101A at UCB, a forum for discussing teaching-related questions and problems, practical experience in creating and adapting materials for instruction, and experience in analyzing one's own and other's teaching.
 It is a hands on practicum that links the theory of the Portuguese language program to its in-class practice.
 At the end of the course, students will be prepared with strategies for effective teaching and classroom management.
 Students will be able to create communicative and task based activities.
 They will be able to develop effective exams and assessments, and be familiar with the use of classroom technology for language teaching.
-Teaching Portuguese at Berkeley: Read More [+] Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Portuguese/Professional course for teachers or prospective teachers Grading: Offered for satisfactory/unsatisfactory grade only.
-Instructor: Donovan Teaching Portuguese at Berkeley: Read Less [-] Spanish SPANISH 200A Spanish Proseminar 1 Unit Offered through: Spanish and Portuguese Terms offered: Fall 2018, Fall 2017, Fall 2016 This course is designed to introduce all new graduate students to the research conducted in the department.
+Teaching Portuguese at Berkeley: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Portuguese/Professional course for teachers or prospective teachers Grading: Offered for satisfactory/unsatisfactory grade only.
+Instructor: Donovan Teaching Portuguese at Berkeley: Read Less [-] Spanish Expand all course descriptions [+]Collapse all course descriptions [-] SPANISH 200A Spanish Proseminar 1 Unit Offered through: Spanish and Portuguese Terms offered: Fall 2019, Fall 2018, Fall 2017 This course is designed to introduce all new graduate students to the research conducted in the department.
 Readings will consist of research papers authored by members of the department.
 Spanish Proseminar: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 1.5 hours of lecture per week Additional Details Subject/Course Level: Spanish/Graduate Grading: Offered for satisfactory/unsatisfactory grade only.
-Formerly known as: 200 Spanish Proseminar: Read Less [-] SPANISH 200B Research Seminar I 4 Units Offered through: Spanish and Portuguese Terms offered: Spring 2016, Spring 2015, Spring 2014 This research seminar introduces students to central questions and debates in literary and cultural studies in Spanish and Portuguese.
-The second objective consists of developing research strategies and the mastery of different academic genres.
-It will function to introduce students to the research interests of the faculty and to identify potential mentors.
-Students write book reviews, precis, position papers, and abstracts for applying to conferences, and conference-length papers.
-Research Seminar I: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Spanish/Graduate Grading: Letter grade.
+Formerly known as: 200 Spanish Proseminar: Read Less [-] SPANISH 201 Literary Linguistics 4 Units Offered through: Spanish and Portuguese Terms offered: Spring 2014, Spring 2013, Spring 2012 Applications of linguistic theory to literary texts and the analysis of fiction prose, discourse analysis, and the literary representation of speech.
+Literary Linguistics: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit when topic changes.
+Hours & Format Fall and/or spring: 15 weeks - 2-3 hours of lecture per week Additional Details Subject/Course Level: Spanish/Graduate Grading: Letter grade.